Configure Acrolinx for your needs in Salesforce.

 Keep the keys that you generate in a safe place – especially the keys from steps 2 and 4.

-To set up the connected app, do the following:
+To clear the cache immediately, do the following:

 -